tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 - A null-terminated string should not be treated as a special case.
 The ubiquity of such strings means that they should be treated as first-class strings.
+- It is common to want to view the same text as code points and code units at different times.
+It is therefore important that transcoding iterators have a convenient way to access the underlying sequence of code units being transcoded.

 ## A note about P1629

 [@P1629R1] from JeanHeyd Meneide is a much more ambitious proposal that aims